Lissa Hunter: Early life

-Hunter was born in Indianapolis, Indiana to C. McCord Purdy, salesman and magician, and Ruth Gordon Purdy, secretary and untrained artist.
-She attended Indiana University in Bloomington, Indiana where she studied drawing and painting, attaining the BA degree in 1967, and the MFA degree in Textiles in 1971.
+Hunter was born in Indianapolis, Indiana, to C. McCord Purdy, salesman and magician, and Ruth Gordon Purdy, secretary and untrained artist.
+She attended Indiana University Bloomington, where she studied drawing and painting, attaining the BA degree in 1967, and the MFA degree in Textiles in 1971.

 Professional practice

-After having taught at Mansfield State College (now Mansfield University) in Mansfield, Pennsylvania from 1971 to 1978, Hunter left Pennsylvania to work as a full-time artist, living in South Berwick, Maine.
+After having taught at Mansfield State College (now Mansfield University) in Mansfield, Pennsylvania, from 1971 to 1978, Hunter left Pennsylvania to work as a full-time artist, living in South Berwick, Maine.
 At the time, she was weaving tapestries but was soon drawn to the burgeoning fields of papermaking and basketry.
 It was at this time that she developed her own technique of applying paper to her coiled baskets as well as making collages of painted and stitched paper and fabric.
-Hunter continued these two paths after moving to Portland, Maine in 1984.
+Hunter continued these two paths after moving to Portland, Maine, in 1984.
 In 1994, she merged the two-dimensional and three-dimensional imagery into wall-mounted sculptures that remain her trademark work.
 While she continues in this vein, Hunter also explores drawing, painting and printmaking.
 She also teaches workshops and writes as a complementary part of her professional life.